 The first step to finding the right long tail keywords is to get into the mind of your target audience.
 Whenever you write a blog or create a landing page, you need to think like your ideal customer.
 If you’ve been doing business for some time, you probably have an idea of who your ideal customer is.

-By doing research on your sales, you should be able to write a description of the typical traits your ideal customer has.
+By doing research on your sales and your industry, you should be able to write a description of the typical traits your ideal customer has.
 In fact, this is a very common practice in the marketing world.
 It’s called creating a customer persona (a.k.a. marketing persona or buyer persona).

 It can be extremely helpful to write a customer persona and refer to it when writing anything for your website.
 This description usually includes information on the gender, age, occupation, financial status, hobbies and interests of this persona.